-For generic drugs covered in Tier 1 or Tier 2, you pay your cost-sharing amount (see Section 5 for these amounts) or no more than 25% of the cost for generic drugs and the plan pays the rest.
+For generic drugs or brand drugs covered in Tier 1, Tier 2 or Tier 3, you pay your cost-sharing amount (see Section 5 for these amounts) or no more than 25% of the cost for generic drugs and no more than 25% of the cost for brand drugs, and the plan pays the rest.
 Only the amount you pay counts and moves you through the coverage gap.

-Preferred Choice Palm Beach (HMO) offers gap coverage for Select Insulin Drugs.
-During the Coverage Gap stage, your out-of-pocket costs for Select Insulin Drugs will be \$15 for a one-month retail supply.
+Preferred Special Care Miami-Dade (HMO C-SNP) offers gap coverage for Select Insulin Drugs.
+During the Coverage Gap stage, your out-of-pocket costs for Select Insulin Drugs will be \$3 for a one-month retail supply.
 To find out which drugs are Select Insulin Drugs, review the most recent Drug List we provided electronically.
 You can identify Select Insulins by the acronym ISSP in the list of covered drugs (Formulary).
 If you have questions about the Drug List, you can also call Customer Service.

-When you are in the Coverage Gap Stage and obtain drugs in Tiers 3, 4 or 5, the Medicare Coverage Gap Discount Program provides manufacturer discounts on brand name drugs.
+When you are in the Coverage Gap Stage and obtain drugs in Tiers 4 or 5, the Medicare Coverage Gap Discount Program provides manufacturer discounts on brand name drugs.
 You pay 25% of the negotiated price and a portion of the dispensing fee for brand name drugs.
 Both the amount you pay and the amount discounted by the manufacturer for brand name drugs count toward your out-of-pocket costs as if you had paid them and moves you through the coverage gap.
 You pay no more than 25% of the cost for generic drugs and the plan pays the rest.
 Only the amount you pay counts and moves you through the coverage gap.